ghallsimpsons/characteristic-matrix/README.md

 (birefringent) layers together.
 This matrix then acts on a polarization vector (via multiplication) to produce an output polarization after passing through the interface.

+##Dependencies
+The core modules currently depend upon numpy and have only been tested in Python 2.7.
+The included examples also depend upon scipy and matplotlib.

 <a name="examples" />
 #Examples